AshtonSBradley/ashtonsbradley.github.io/_pages/openings.md

 <!--  -->
 ### Applications for PhD positions
 If you have an MSc and are interested in **working with us as a PhD student**, please familiarise yourself with the
-- [Otago PhD application process](https://www.otago.ac.nz/graduate-research/study/phddoctoral/programme/phd-application-process), and note in particular
+- [Otago PhD application process](https://www.otago.ac.nz/graduate-research/study/phddoctoral/programme/phd-application-process), and note in particular:

     __We welcome applications for PhD study and scholarships throughout the year.
 You may also choose to start your PhD study at any time during the year.__

     __Please note that it is possible to apply for PhD study if you are near to, but yet to complete your qualifying degree, or, in the case of non-native English speakers, have not yet met the [English language requirements](https://www.otago.ac.nz/study/entry-requirements/language-requirements) for entry.
 In such cases, conditional admission to the PhD programme may be granted, but full admission (required to officially begin PhD study) will only be permitted once the qualifying degree is completed satisfactorily and/or English language requirements are met.__

 - send me an [email](mailto:{{site.data.admin.settings.email}}).
 State briefly why you are interested and attach a CV, including information about the grades you had as in Hons or MSc.
 No need for a separate cover letter or certificates.